-The following steps can help stop a cold sore early or minimize the outbreak.
+Below are some methods to help prevent a cold sore or minimize the outbreak.

 Know the early signs of a cold sore

-Most people who get cold sores report that they can feel one coming before it appears on their skin.
+People who frequently experience cold sores often report that they can feel one developing before it appears on their skin.
 Symptoms typically include tingling, burning, or itching around the lips for several hours or a day before the cold sore appears.

 Keep antiviral medications on hand

-People who frequently get cold sores may want to have the appropriate medications on hand so that they can begin using them at the earliest possible stage.
+People who frequently experience cold sores should have medications on hand to begin using them at the earliest possible stage of an outbreak.

-The medicines that have been proven to work on cold sores are called antivirals, and they work to stop a virus from replicating.
-Using the medication as soon as symptoms develop can stop the cold sore from developing or may reduce its size and healing time.
+Cold sores respond to medications called antivirals, which work by stopping the herpes virus from replicating.
+Using the medication as soon as symptoms develop can stop the cold sore from developing or reduce its size and healing time.

-Antiviral medications are only available with a prescription.
-Cold sore antivirals come in two different forms:
+Antiviral medications are only available via prescription.
+Cold sore antivirals are available in two different forms:

-- topical medication (cream) that is applied directly to the area
+- topical medication that a person applies directly to the affected area

-- oral medications (pills) that are taken by mouth
+- oral medications that a person takes by mouth

 Preventing a cold sore is preferable to treating an existing outbreak.
-Preventing a cold sore also helps reduce the likelihood of spreading the virus to other people.
+Preventing a cold sore also helps reduce the likelihood of spreading the herpes virus to other people.

 - lack of sleep